Early Japanese iron-working techniques: Transfer of Technology

 The tatara bloomery method is considered by historians and archeologists to be unique, and more specifically “an exotic outlier of mainstream metallurgical development.”
 It has been suggested by scholars that this technology was initially imported from Korea, but the evidence for this is not overwhelming.
 We can, however, conclude that the Japanese bloomery with its linear design, (in contrast to circular European blast furnaces) certainly resembles many contemporary South Asian designs.
 The etymology of “tatara” is not Japanese in its origin, which supports the theory that this technology was not locally synthesized.

 However, after its adoption, this technology was indeed adapted for local use.
 While the tatara has commonalities with other South Asian furnace designs, including those of Sri Lanka and Cambodia, the local materials for use in the blast furnace were very different.
 The main source of ores for Japanese steel was iron sand, a sand-like substance which accumulated as an end product of the erosion of granite and andesite in mountainous regions of Japan.
 Importantly, it was less labor-intensive to extract the ore from the sand than from hard rock.
 Furthermore, this sand could be obtained by surface mining, rather than more laborious mining process.
-However, these sands had a much lower percentage of iron than that typically found in rock-ores, only 2-5% ferrous oxide, as compared to 79-87% ferrous oxide in certain Sri Lankan ores, for example.
+However, these sands had a much lower percentage of iron than that typically found in rock-ores, only 2-5% ferrous oxide compared to 79-87% ferrous oxide in certain Sri Lankan ores.
 Since this smaller percentage of iron would inevitably lead to smaller blooms, Japanese metal workers would have been very familiar with the process of combining blooms.
 Given these environmental constraints, the most effective solution was to combine certain types of blooms, and through trial-and-error, early sword smiths were able to determine that the most effective combinations of blooms (for swords) were those at the bottom of the tatara.